Latest posts by Dennis Restauro (see all)

 With so many streaming services on the market, it can be tough to know which one is best to watch your favorite NBA team.
 Furthermore, if you want to watch nationally televised games you will need a combination of ABC, TNT, ESPN, and NBA TV.
 It can get complicated

 I’m going to simplify that today.
-I’m going to do a quick breakdown on what streaming service is best for each team if you live in the teams local market.
+I’m going to do a quick breakdown of what streaming service is best for each team if you live in the teams local market.
 Later in the article, I’ll cover watching out of market team’s games.
+Spoiler Alert, This Free Trial to FuboTV is going to be the best option for most.

 Here is a breakdown of teams and how to watch their NBA games without cable in each market.